HOTEL OF THE WEEK

 Overnight New York covers everything relating to hotels in New York City, from news, deals, and reviews to the culture swirling around them.

 Stay for the night, and the best hotels multi-function at a dizzying level.
 Yes, you want a comfortable room, preferably with some style and a convenient location, all at a price that won’t result in bankruptcy.

 But the right hotels present the opportunity to try on a new life.
 Choose with care, and you can feel like a captain of industry or a rock star, an international socialite or a Downtown habitué, if only for a night.

-Overnight New York is completely independent with no ties to the hotels we write about and review.
+Overnight New York is completely independent with no ties to the hotels you see on this site.
 Its creator Terry Trucco is a long-time travel writer whose stories and hotel reviews have appeared in The New York Times, Wall Street Journal, Travel & Leisure and other publications.

 We visit hotels anonymously and always pay when we eat and stay (we don't take freebies) so our reporting is honest and unbiased.